gaia-platform/gaia-docs/articles/rulesets-gaia-rulesets.md

 To state this another way:

 - Rules run on separate threads.
 When data identified by an Active Field changes, your app can check the database before rules based on the field run.
-=Rules processing is atomic.
+- Rules processing is atomic.
 A Rule must complete execution before you can see the results of actions due to the changes.